-Throughout the paper, we use bold lowercase letters to show vectors, bold uppercase letters to show matrices, light uppercase letters to show random variables and light lower case letters to show realization of a random variable.
+Throughout the paper, we use bold lowercase letters to show scalars, bold letters to show vectors and bold uppercase letters to show matrices.
+We also use light uppercase letters to show random variables and light lower case letters to show realization of a random variable.
 In this paper and for the sake of simplicity in notation, for any fixed $\bar{\theta},\underline{\theta}>0$, whenever we say the class of simplices we actually mean the class of $\left(\underline{\theta},\bar{\theta}\right)$-isoperimetric simplices.